 If you’re exploring the artistic side of Prince Edward County, make sure to stop by ANDARA Gallery in Bloomfield.
 Since opening its doors in 2019, this contemporary art space has become a must-see destination for art lovers and collectors alike.
 The gallery is home to the striking encaustic sculptural paintings of Andrew Csafordi and the captivating fine art photography of Tara Wilkinson, creating a dynamic blend of visual storytelling.

-Base31 in Prince Edward County is a cultural hub on a historic Second World War air training base in Picton, offering art galleries, studios, and performance spaces.
+Base31 is a cultural hub on a historic Second World War air training base in Picton, offering art galleries, studios, and performance spaces.
 Visitors can explore Side x Side Studios and Melt Studio and Gallery, featuring works from local and international artists.
-A highlight event is David R. Maracle and Friends: A Celebration of 40 Years in the Arts & Music Industry on March 22, 2025.
-The renowned Mohawk artist will launch his limited-edition vinyl album, The Path to Totality, honouring Indigenous children who attended residential schools.
-Held at the Sergeants Mess Hall, an intimate 170-seat venue, the event will feature special guest appearances.
-Tickets range from $39 to $59, plus fees and taxes.
-Click here for tickets.

-Talk a walk to Martello Alley and enjoy the outdoor exhibit in downtown.
+Take a stroll over to Martello Alley and enjoy the outdoor exhibit in downtown.
 Martello Alley is an art-themed historic alley in downtown Kingston.
 Representing numerous artists, Martello Alley is a gallery where you can find original and printed artwork as well as a place to meet the artists and see their work in progress.
-This is an artist collective with a common interest in bringing great art at great value to residents and visitors to Kingston in a fun a friendly atmosphere.
+This is an artist collective with a common interest in bringing great art at great value to residents and visitors to Kingston in a fun and friendly atmosphere.

 The Gananoque Arts Network (GAN) is a dynamic and inclusive community organization dedicated to promoting and supporting the arts in Gananoque.
 The group is dedicated to fostering a welcoming and inclusive space for artists and art enthusiasts of all backgrounds, regardless of race, ethnicity, religion, ability, gender, or sexual orientation.
 Committed to nurturing creativity and expression, GAN offers a variety of opportunities for individuals to engage with the local arts scene.

-Throughout the year, GAN hosts workshops, studio tours, exhibitions, and cultural initiatives such as Ontario Culture Days.
+GAN hosts workshops, studio tours, exhibitions, and cultural initiatives such as Ontario Culture Days in late summer.
 The network also welcomes artists and supporters as members, offering an annual membership that includes access to exclusive updates through their mailing list.

 Visitors can also explore the Noel Bullock Gallery, named after the late Noel Bullock, a dynamic and versatile artist whose career spanned from 1971 to 2021.
 Renowned for his large-scale outdoor sculptures and installations, Bullock created iconic works such as The First Ship in Kingston and Slap Shot in Virginia Beach.
 As a founding member of GAN, his legacy lives on through The Industrialist, currently on display at the gallery.
 His internationally recognized works have been exhibited in Canada, the U.S., Cuba, Scotland, Wales, Italy, and Grenada, where he created his final pieces.